-Whether you eat Lindt chocolate in your country, or just know Switzerland’s fame for chocolate production, there is no going past it.
-Switzerland is one of the most famous producers of chocolate in the world.
+Whether you eat Lindt chocolate at home, or just know Switzerland’s fame for chocolate production, there is no going past it.
+Switzerland is one of the most famous chocolate producers in the world.

-From supermarket level with Frey, Lindt, Callier and even local brands, to famous chocolatiers like Läderach and Stettler, Switzerland has it all.
+From supermarket level with Frey, Lindt, Callier, and even local brands, to famous chocolatiers like Läderach and Stettler, Switzerland has it all.
 In fact, if you want to indulge your chocolate passion, you can even sign up for a local swiss chocolate making course!
-Why not become your own chocolate factory.

 What else can you make with milk besides amazing chocolate?
 Cheese!

-Most of you will have seen or had a type of “swiss” cheese at home, but you are certainly not prepared for hthe variety and quality of cheeses you can get in Switzerland.
+Most of you will have seen or had a type of “swiss” cheese at home, but you are certainly not prepared for the variety and quality of cheeses you can get in Switzerland.

-If you love cheese, aside from maybe France, this is one of the best places to eat!
+If you love cheese, aside from maybe France, this is one of the best places to eat it!

-And on top of the cheese, which you can generally just grab in the supermarket, the swiss have also put it to good use with Raclette (squares of cheese you melt and eat with potatoes) and Fondue (a pot of melted, alcohol-filled cheese, you eat with bread).
+And on top of the cheese, the Swiss have also put it to good use with Raclette (squares of cheese you melt and eat with potatoes) and Swiss Fondue (a pot of melted, alcohol-filled cheese, you eat with bread).

-Swiss banking secrecy has been something we have all know about from spy films since we were kids.
+Swiss banking secrecy we knkown about from spy films since we were kids.
 And it has become even more famous in the last few years because of complaints about tax evasion from the EU and the USA!

-If you happen to walk down the Bahnhofstrasse in Zurich and look at some of the name plates on the doors, you will see just how many lucrative, small and semi-secret banks there are.
+Just walk down the Bahnhofstrasse in Zurich and look at some of the nameplates on the doors, you will see just how many lucrative, small and semi-secret banks there are.
 And to top that off, it is rumored that there are vaults filled with Nazi gold under the street!

-Did you know that Norway was also neutral in WW2 and still got invaded.
-But the alps, a massive standing army, and very cunning fortifications (which I still find in the forests and on the sides of bridges today) which were put in place to stop such things in 1880 (called National Redoubt), have allowed Switzerland to remain neutral.
+But neutrality is not a guarantee of staying out of wars either.
+Did you know that Norway was also neutral in WW2 and still got invaded?
+But the Alps, a massive standing army, and very cunning fortifications (which I still find in the forests and on the sides of bridges today) were put in place to stop such things in 1880 (called National Redoubt), have allowed Switzerland to remain neutral.
 And with such a small population too (8.5 million)!

 It might also surprise you to learn that Switzerland is not involved in any UN peace-keeping missions and was not even a part of the UN until 2002.

-What about the hugely famous Swiss Army Knife?
+Switzerland is famous for its very handy outdoor tool – the Swiss Army Knife?
 You might even have one.
 I have at least three.

-Most people know this handy red knife from the picture above, but the army do not use that version.
-They don’t need all those fancy tools and prefer a simple and light weight version (check out the image on the right).
+Most people know this handy survival knife from the picture above, but the army does not use that version.
+They don’t need all those fancy tools and prefer a simple and lightweight version.
 This is what theirs looked like until more recently when they totally redesigned it with the one-handed system.

 With the Apple watch becoming trendy and the Fitbit on everyone’s wrists Swiss watches are not as popular as they once were.
 But Swiss watches are still leaving this country by the bucket load.
 Every tourist wants to take home some chocolate, and if they can afford it, a watch too.
 Wouldn’t you love to own a Rolex?